FINANCIAL RESULTS

 ROE w/o credit holidays impact

-We continued the implementation of the GOBeyond strategy for 2022-25, which started in 2022, and which focuses on organic growth while maintaining a responsible approach to risk management.
+The Group continued the implementation of the GObeyond strategy for 2022-25, which started in 2022, and which focuses on organic growth while maintaining a responsible approach to risk management.

-Thanks to our business model and consistently implemented strategy, despite the significant impact of legal risk related to the CHF loan portfolio on the results, we generated a net profit of PLN 571 million, i.e. 129%, higher than in 2022.
+Thanks to our business model, consistently implemented strategy and lower although still significant impact of legal risk related to the CHF loan portfolio, we generated a net profit of PLN 1.3 billion, i.e. 133%, higher than in 2023.
+The Group recorded an increase in the net banking income and improved its capital position.
+Despite inflationary pressure, the increase in operating costs was under control.

 Net profit